dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/cloudflare-queues.md

 Dapr can manage the Worker for you automatically, or you can pre-provision a Worker yourself.
 Pre-provisioning the Worker is the only supported option when running on [workerd](https://github.com/cloudflare/workerd).

+{{% alert title="Important" color="warning" %}}
-> **Important:** Use a separate Worker for each Dapr component.
-Do not use the same Worker script for different Cloudflare Queues bindings, and do not use the same Worker script for different Cloudflare components in Dapr (for example the Workers KV state store and the Queues binding).
+Use a separate Worker for each Dapr component.
+Do not use the same Worker script for different Cloudflare Queues bindings, and do not use the same Worker script for different Cloudflare components in Dapr (for example, the Workers KV state store and the Queues binding).
+{{% /alert %}}

 {{< tabs "Let Dapr manage the Worker" "Manually provision the Worker script" >}}